Skip to main content

 Standards and conformance procedures that are harmonized across economies improve the efficiency of production and facilitate the conduct of international trade.
 This results in more rapid trade flows, reduced costs and a greater integration of production networks.

-The Sub-Committee on Standards and Conformance (SCSC) was established in 1994 to help reduce the negative effects that differing standards and conformance arrangements have on trade and investment flows in the Asia-Pacific Region.
+The Sub-Committee on Standards and Conformance (SCSC) was established in 1994 to help reduce the negative effects that differing standards and conformance arrangements have on trade and investment flows in the Asia-Pacific region.
 In this way, the SCSC assists the Committee on Trade and Investment (CTI) to achieve APEC's trade and investment liberalization and facilitation agenda.

 The main objectives of the SCSC are to: